 The results of the EBA stress test reaffirmed the resilience of our business model and the strength of ING's capital base.
-Our commitment to maintain a robust, fully-loaded Group common equity Tier 1 (CET1) ratio in excess of prevailing requirements remains.
-Under the hypothetical baseline scenario and EBA's methodological instructions, ING Group would have a fully loaded CET1 ratio of 13.99% in 2020.
+Our commitment to maintain a robust, fully-loaded Group common equity Tier 1 (CET1) ratio in excess of prevailing requirements remain.
+Under the hypothetical baseline scenario and EBA's methodological instructions, ING Group would have a fully loaded CET1 of 13.99% in 2020.
+Under the hypothetical adverse scenario and EBA's methodological instructions, ING Group would have a fully loaded CET1 of 13.99% in 2020.
 Under the hypothetical adverse scenario and EBA's methodological instructions, ING Group would have a fully loaded CET1 ratio of 10.70% in 2020 without management actions.